 Now I was getting annoyed.
 "Stop that!"
 I yelled.
 It stopped.

 Things quieted down after that, although to this day the cats periodically react as if to some intruder, and every now and then small household items unaccountably get teleported about.
-We have always attributed it all to the "ghost cat"--perhaps that long-dead feline annoyed at us for disturbing its eternal rest.
+We have always attributed it all to the "ghost cat"--perhaps that long-dead feline offended by having his eternal rest disturbed.

 The point of my little autobiographical digression is that digging up unexpected objects often has unexpected results.
 One of the more contentious examples of this is that peculiar case of the "Hexham Heads."